BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-08-26-machine-learning-if-else.md

 Recently, a colleague asked me:

-"All good with your if and else machine learning system?”
+> All good with your if and else machine learning system?

 It was a joke but this one made me think.